High school equivalency diploma

-HSED or High School Equivalency Diploma or HEP is comparable to achieving a high school diploma instead of simply proving the skills by taking the GED.
+The High School Equivalency Diploma (HSED) or High School Equivalency Program (HEP) is an alternative education program to earning a high school diploma or passing the GED.
 Sometimes it can be synonymous.
-When spelled HSed it can mean home schooled.
+When spelled HSed, it can mean home schooled.

 In some places, such as Wisconsin, the HSED is equivalent to a high school diploma because the Department of Public Instruction awards the credential.
 It is different from the GED, which only certifies the individual has the equivalent of a traditional high school education.
 Similar programs can be found in other states such as California.

 There are five ways to achieve the HSED according to the Wisconsin State Law establishing the HSED: